“No profession is so dependent on the book for its life”

 -A. Rosemary McCormick, Chief Librarian of the LSUC, 1978

-The library itself has seating for eight; hosts three reference computers available to members, a fax machine, photocopier, and other equipment is available, as well as a DVD player, projector and screen for viewing continuing legal education replays.
+The library itself has reference computers available for members usage, a fax machine, photocopier, and other equipment is available, such as the equipment for viewing continuing legal education replays.

 NOTE: THE LIBRARIAN DOES NOT PROVIDE LEGAL ADVICE OR LAWYER RECOMMENDATIONS.

-Books may be signed out for 3 weeks at a time, and may be renewed twice in total, for 3 weeks each time.
+Books may be signed out for 3 weeks at a time, and may be renewed twice in total.
 At the end of this period they must be returned to the library, or replaced.
-Once books are overdue by 30 days users will receive a notice to return their books.
 Overdue books will be subject to fines and/or reduced Library and NCLA Member privileges.

 Members are encouraged to contact the library if needed materials are not available in the on-site library collection; the librarian may be able to acquire items through interlibrary loan.
 The NCLA Library has borrowing privileges with most Ontario courthouse libraries, as well as the Law Society of Ontario’s Great Library.

-The NCLA Librarian is available during regular hours (8:30 am to 3:00 pm, Monday to Friday) to answer reference questions, advise on research, and provide assistance in locating and using library resources.
-Reference questions often involve case searches and note-ups, help in locating useful materials, and legislative research.
-For assistance, NCLA members may contact the library in person, or via phone, email, or fax.
+The Librarian is available during regular hours (8:30 am to 3:00 pm, Monday to Friday) to answer reference questions, advise on research, and provide assistance in locating and using library resources.
+For assistance, members may contact the library in person, or via phone, email, or fax.

 The Librarian is available to provide answers to questions requiring a direct answer, such as requests for cases, legislation, or assistance in locating relevant legal resources.
-Please note that the Librarian is unable to perform research on questions that require an in-depth understanding of the law.
-While able to advise on a research strategy and assist in locating research materials, the law librarian does not provide legal advice, and does not have the time or legal training involved to ensure that answers to complex legal research questions are correct.
+While able to advise on a research strategy and assist in locating research materials, the Librarian does not provide legal advice, and does not have the time or legal training involved to ensure that answers to complex legal research questions are correct.

-The computers in the library are equipped with access to a variety legal resources such as: Lexis Advance (formerly Quicklaw), including three practice areas (Criminal Practice, Family Practice and Litigation Practice), and WestlawNext Canada, and Rangefindr.
+The computers in the library are equipped with access to a variety legal resources such as: Lexis Advance, WestlawNext Canada, and Rangefindr.
 The NCLA also subscribes to DivorceMate, which is available on two of the four reference computers.

 The following persons shall have the privileges of the library at all times during regular hours:

-(a) All NCLA Members in good standing in the Association
+(a) NCLA Members in good standing in the Association

-(b) Lawyers who are members of the Law Society of Upper Canada practicing outside the
+(b) Members of the Law Society of Ontario practicing outside the County of Northumberland

 (c) All Justices of the Ontario Court of Justice and Superior Court of Justice